Jonesckevin/Bar_loader_Colored/Readme.md

 - Window Resizing
 - Hide User management tab
+- Pop-out Stopwatch with start/stop/reset functionality.
+- Pop-out Timer with start/stop/reset functionality.
+- Link to a powerlifting rules.
+(Change as you see fit)
 - Calculate weights in lbs, kg, or stones.
 - Round weights for precision.
 - Choose or create custom bars and colors, or dumbbell themes.